The Childcare Dilemma

 An au pair is a foreign exchange nanny who lives in your home.
 She’ll probably have a sense of adventure (and curiosity about America) and (hopefully) bring the beauty of her culture into your home.

-The cost is usually per family, not per kid, so this can be an attractive option for families with lots of kids.
-An au pair provides all the benefits of a nanny with the comfort of belonging to a licensed service.
-Au pairs are trained in child care based on American customs, including feeding your kids mac and cheese for every single meal 😉 (kidding).
+An au pair provides all the benefits of a nanny with the comfort of belonging to a licensed service and is trained in child care based on American customs, including feeding your kids mac and cheese for every single meal (kidding).

 The au pair service will help pair you with a good match for your family.
 You interview the candidate (over skype, email, or phone) and then make your top selections.
 There are some au pairs that you want to adopt yourself, and there are some that take a nap while your kids are playing (true story).
 Most agencies have a grace period to make sure the match is a good one.
 I had one friend send an au pair back after a couple of weeks when it became evident she wasn’t a good fit (and couldn’t actually drive in America after all — oops!).

 Depending on the layout of your house, a full-time roommate might get a little too close for comfort.
-She’ll also probably be in her 20’s, so that comes with long-distance boyfriend drama (you’ll be hearing the sobbing on the phone).
+She’ll also probably be in her 20s, so that comes with long-distance boyfriend drama (you’ll be hearing the sobbing on the phone).
 She might even try to seduce your husband (this happened to a friend — trust me, I wish I were kidding!).
-Yup, shit can get real with anyone you have in your house, but at the end of the day, you can’t beat the flexibility and cost-saving that an au pair brings to the table (trying so hard not to drop a sister-wife joke here).
-An au pair can have set hours during the week and watch your kids on a Saturday night too.
-They can also travel with your family (on your dime), which makes vacations ridiculously relaxing.
+Yup, shit can get real with anyone you have in your house.
+Pro tip: think twice about an au pair who is young and hot (kidding)… (not really).
+Cost

 You’ll start the process by paying a matching fee (around $500).
 There are usually discounts for signing up that can help offset this cost.
 Au pairs cost around $2,000 per month for full-time care (ya heard me, even with 4 kids.)